Aalborg

 With its theatres, symphony orchestra, opera company, performance venues, and museums such as Aalborg Historical Museum and the Aalborg Museum of Modern Art, Aalborg is an important cultural hub.
 The Aalborg Carnival, held at the end of May, is one of the largest festivals in Scandinavia, attracting some 100,000+ people annually.
 The town's major university is Aalborg University (often abbreviated to AAU), founded in 1974, which has more than 20,000 students (as of 2018).
-AAU is also North Jutland's largest university and overall academic institution.
+AAU is also North Jutland's largest university.
 The University College of Northern Denmark (UCN) is one of seven new regional organisations while the Royal School of Library and Information Science (RSLIS) provides higher education in library and information science.
 Trænregimentet, the Danish regiment for army supply and emergency medical personnel, is also in Aalborg.
 Aalborg University Hospital, the largest in the north of Jutland, was founded in 1881.

 The football club Aalborg BK, established in 1885 and based at Nordjyske Arena, won the Danish Superliga in the 1994–95 season, the 1998–99 season, the 2007–08 season, and the 2013–14 season.
 Other sports associations include the ice hockey club Aalborg Pirates, the men's handball team Aalborg Håndbold, the rugby club Aalborg RK, and Aalborg Cricket Club.
 Aalborg Railway Station, on John F. Kennedys Plads has connected the city to Randers and the south since 1869.
-Aalborg Airport is just 6 km northwest of the city centre, and the E45, a European route from Alta, Norway, to Gela, Italy, passes through Aalborg.
+Aalborg Airport is just 6 km northwest of the city centre.

 A 2014 survey by the European Commission found that the citizens of Aalborg are the most satisfied people in Europe with their city.